 Drive by, cheap tune-ups

 To properly perform a furnace tune up on a modern forced air furnace, it takes 1.5 – 2 hours.
-Which based on current HVAC service rates means this service should cost between $250 and $350.
+This is based on current HVAC service rates, meaning this service should cost between $250 and $350.
 It’s pretty typical in the HVAC industry to discount this service for many reasons, which is why most reputable heating contractors charge somewhere between $175-$250 for furnace maintenance.
 If you’re purchasing a furnace tune up for $39, $59, or even $149, be leary because at those prices, a contractor can’t spend enough time to actually do proper furnace maintenance.

 Hunting for sales opportunities